novusap/execute-immediate-from/README.md

 # Problems using EXECUTE IMMEDIATE

-The desire is to use Github Actions with "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.
+- The desire is to use Github Actions with "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.

+The issue seems to be around the way in which I'm parameterizing my scripts using SET statements.
+My SET statements create variables to give us a level  of abstraction that will support a robust orchestration and deployment model in a multi-user/multi-team environment.

+- Below are the two different approaches I've tried

 ## Approach 1
 - Include SET variables WITH the build code: